MetOffice/fab/docs/source/advanced_config.rst

 ================
 You can copy the contents of someone else's prebuilds folder into your own.
 Fab uses hashes to keep track of the correct prebuilt files, and will find and use them.
-There's also a helper step called :class:`~fab.steps.grab.prebuild.GrabPreBuild` you can add to your configs.
+There's also a helper step called :class:`~fab.steps.grab.prebuild.GrabPreBuild` you can add to your build configurations.

 Psykalite (Psyclone overrides)